textlint/textlint/docs/txtnode.md

 ## for Processor plugin creator

-You can use [textlint-ast-test](https://github.com/textlint/textlint-ast-test "textlint-ast-test") for testing your processor plugin's parse.
+You can use [textlint-ast-test](https://github.com/textlint/textlint-ast-test "textlint-ast-test") for testing your processor plugin's parser.

 - [textlint/textlint-ast-test: Compliance tests for textlint's AST](https://github.com/textlint/textlint-ast-test "textlint/textlint-ast-test: Compliance tests for textlint&#39;s AST")